 The Musée du Léman is spread over several floors and exhibition spaces on the shores of Lake Geneva in the Rive district of Nyon.
 Numerous information sheets explain the finer details of exhibitions.
 The highlights are available in English and German in addition to more detailed explanations in French.

-The museum has a small aquarium where fish can be observed that lived at the different areas and depths of Lake Geneva.
-Further exhibitions explain the fauna and flora as well as influences on water quality of Lake Geneva.
+The museum has a small aquarium where fish may be observed that lived in the different areas and depths of Lake Geneva.
+Further exhibitions explain the fauna and flora as well as influences on the water quality of Lake Geneva.

 Boating has long been important on Lake Geneva – initially as a form of transportation for heavy wares but currently mostly for pleasure cruises.
 Many boats and models demonstrate the development of boating on Lake Geneva.
 The steam engine of the Helvétie II used from 1926 to 1974 can be seen – similar vintage engines can be enjoyed in operation on many of the CGN pleasure boats cruising on Lake Geneva.